Hanyong Xu

 prof_pic.jpg

-Hello!
-I am a doctoral student at the Department of Urban Studies and Planning (DUSP) at MIT and a member of the JTL Urban Mobility Lab (JTL), advised by Professor Jinhua Zhao.
-I seek to leverage the power of data science, algorithms, visualization, and web development to lead to better mobility development, urban planning, public policy making, and business growth.
-My current research focuses on uncovering, understanding, and rectifying algorithmic fairness concerns inherent in urban mobility systems.
+I am a Ph.D. candidate in Urban Science at the Department of Urban Studies and Planning (DUSP) at MIT, advised by Professor Jinhua Zhao.
+I am a member of the JTL Urban Mobility Lab (JTL) and affiliated with the Data + Feminism Lab.
+I seek to leverage the power of data science, algorithms, and visualization to lead to better urban planning, public policy making, and business growth.
+My current research focuses on:

 news